Yetzer hara: The power within man to overcome sin

 While God has created mankind with both good and evil inclinations, the two powers or tendencies that pull one in opposite directions, God commands each person to choose the good and right path over the evil.
-In the narrative of Cain and Abel, God tells Cain: "Isn't it true that if you do good, you shall be forgiven?
-However, if you will not do good, it is because sin crouches at the entrance [of your heart], and to you shall be its longing, although you have the ability to subdue it."
-Medieval commentator Rashi explains: "and to you shall be its longing," meaning, the longing of sin—i.e., the evil inclination—which constantly longs and lusts to cause one to stumble, "although you have the ability to subdue it," meaning, if a person wishes, they will overpower it.
+In the narrative of Cain and Abel, God tells Cain: "If you do well, won't it be lifted up?
+If you don't do well, sin crouches at the door.
+Its desire is for you, but you are to rule over it."
+Medieval commentator Rashi explains: "and to you shall be its longing", meaning, the longing of sin—i.e., the evil inclination—which constantly longs and lusts to cause one to stumble, "although you have the ability to subdue it", meaning that if a person wishes, they will overpower it.

 The implication is that each person is capable of overcoming sin if they really wish to do so.
 This may or may not be difficult, and may require some reconditioning, but it is still possible.

 Although there are many vices, the Sages of Israel have said that most people are drawn to "stealing" what does not belong to them (גזל), while fewer people are inclined to "uncover the nakedness" of others (גלוי עריות), a euphemism for lechery.
 On lust, Shalom Shabazi (1619 – c.
-1720) calls it "a phenomenon of the soul," and lays out ways in which a person tempted by lust can overcome the urge, without being swept into its clutches.
+1720) calls it "a phenomenon of the soul", and lays out ways in which a person tempted by lust can overcome the urge, without being swept into its clutches.
 (Note: Concerning lust and overt sensual desire, Shabazi wrote that he knows of no prescribed formula or antidote for those possessed by such traits, and that only God can heal such persons.
 He goes on to say that it is best for him to purge from his heart such thoughts, and to distance the matter so that it will not become an obsession with him.
 This, he says, is possible by replacing it with happiness, such as that which comes about by listening to song and other things that bring on happiness, and to accustom one's self to look upon nature (such as water, and green foliage and pleasant faces).)